 Tympanometry tests the condition of the middle ear and the mobility of the conduction bones and eardrum (tympanic membrane), with variations of air pressure in the ear canal.
 Our audiologists use specialized equipment to accomplish this test.

 There are literally hundreds of places to purchase hearing aids in Colorado, so why should you go to Sound Relief Hearing Center?
 We conduct thorough hearing testing, and we can personalize all of the devices we recommend.
-Our hearing specialists will make your experience memorable and ensure that you receive the greatest possible return on your investment in your hearing health.
-We only offer the most technologically advanced hearing aids, and we have a variety of options designed to meet any budget.
+Our audiologists will make your experience memorable and ensure that you receive the greatest possible return on your investment.
+We only offer the best hearing aids, and we have a wide variety of options designed to meet any lifestyle and budget.

 Do you find everyday sounds intolerably loud?
 Do you ever wish you could turn down the volume on your life?
 Do you find high-pitched noises, like alarms and babies crying, unbearable?
 You may suffer from hyperacusis, a condition characterized by increased sensitivity to normal environmental sounds.
-If you experience this rare condition, our audiologists can help.
-Although a cure does not currently exist, we can use therapies to improve your quality of life.
+The treatment for sensitivity to sound and tinnitus are very similar.
+We are experts at both.

 Cerumen, more commonly known as ear wax, is a waxy substance secreted in the human ear canal that protects and cleans the skin of the ear canal.
 However, for some people, the ear produces too much wax, which can become impacted and press against the eardrum.
 This impacted ear wax may impair your ability to hear.
 Do not try to remove this ear wax on your own, as you may damage your ear further.
 Contact Sound Relief Hearing Center so that our hearing professionals can use specialized tools and techniques to safely remove the cerumen.